Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Introduction

 To this date, Einstein--Cartan gravity has been studied in a variety of scenarios.
 Most studies consider the cosmological evolution \cite{Huang:2015zma,deBerredo-Peixoto:2009yvf,Ribas:2009yg,Williams:2011jm} or inflation scenarios \cite{Shaposhnikov:2020gts,Piani:2022gon,Piani:2023aof,GarciadeAndrade:2022fik,He:2023vlj,Boehmer:2005sw,DiMarco:2023ncs}.
 Lately, there has been a growing interest to consider the effect of EC gravity on the gravitational wave signals of binary compact objects \cite{Kim:1998jv,Battista:2021rlh,Battista:2022hmv,Elizalde:2022vvc,DeFalco:2024ojf}. \\ Some authors also proposed possible experimental tests of EC gravity.
 One study \cite{ArderucioCosta:2023ooz} proposes to study beams of neutrons in the laboratory and measure the torsion-induced change in their spin polarisation angle.
 Another study \cite{Capolupo:2023igw} considered the effects of spin-induced torsion on neutrino oscillation.
 The authors of \cite{Mao:2006bb} proposed to use a satellite in Earth orbit to search for torsion effects, although this specific proposal was debated (see e.g. \cite{Flanagan:2007dc}).
 These proposals open interesting ways of studying torsion experimentally through its effects on known physical phenomena. \\ One under-explored option to probe EC gravity are neutron stars.
-They have only been considered by a small number of studies \cite{Bohmer:2017dqs,Nussupbekov:2020rjg,Katkar:2023ugy} to date.
-This is despite of neutron stars being intensively researched in the wider astrophysical community to probe general relativity \cite{Berti:2015itd,Psaltis:2008bb}, modified theories of gravity \cite{Olmo:2019flu,Manchester:2015mda} and even dark matter \cite{Kouvaris:2010vv,Liebling:2012fv,Bertone:2007ae,Zurek:2013wia,Kouvaris:2013awa,Diedrichs:2023trk,Jockel:2023rrm}. \\
+They have only been considered by a \LM{small number of studies: \cite{Bohmer:2017dqs} derives modified Tolman-Oppenheimer-Volkoff (TOV) equations and uses them to investigate the Buchdahl limit. \cite{Nussupbekov:2020rjg} uses EC gravity as one possible source of corrections to mass-radius relations in spherically symmetric compact objects using simplified equations of state for the nuclear matter.
+Finally, \cite{Katkar:2023ugy} formulates models for self-gravitating Weyssenhoff fluid spheres in EC gravity.
+Our work expands on these previous works by using the TOV equations in EC theory to investigate, in depth, the change of neutron star structure, modelled using a Weyssenhoff fluid. \\ The apparent lack of research on EC gravity in neutron stars} is despite of neutron stars being intensively researched in the wider astrophysical community to probe general relativity \cite{Berti:2015itd,Psaltis:2008bb}, modified theories of gravity \cite{Olmo:2019flu,Manchester:2015mda} and even dark matter \cite{Kouvaris:2010vv,Liebling:2012fv,Bertone:2007ae,Zurek:2013wia,Kouvaris:2013awa,Diedrichs:2023trk,Jockel:2023rrm}. \\